How Much Does HVAC Repair, Service, and Maintenance Cost?

 HVAC Cleaning Cost

-Cleaning out your air ducts and HVAC system costs from $300 to $1,000 on average, or about $35 per duct.
-HVAC professionals recommend cleaning your air ducts every 2 to 5 years.
+HVAC cleaning costs $300 to $700 on average, or $25 to $45 per vent.
+HVAC professionals recommend cleaning your air ducts every 3 to 7 years.
 Cleaning your HVAC unit increases the energy efficiency of your system and keeps your energy bills down.

 HVAC Permit Cost